HWTeng-FIMA-Lab/research-compass/Diebold-Mariano-test/README.md

-# 1. Introduction of Diebold-Mariano test
+# Diebold-Mariano test
 *Edited by Elvis*

+# 1. Introduction
 This document explains the theoretical basis and implementation of the Diebold–Mariano (1995) test used to compare the predictive accuracy of two competing forecasts.
 Comparing point estimates of a loss measure (MSE, MAE, and so on) alone is not enough to determine which model is superior; the DM test assesses whether the observed difference in predictive performance is **statistically significant**.
 Depending on the hypothesis, the test can evaluate either whether the two models simply **differ** in accuracy (two-sided) or whether one model is **significantly better** than the other (one-sided).

 ---

-## 1. Test Statistic and Asymptotic Distribution
+### Test Statistic and Asymptotic Distribution

 **Step 1 — Forecast errors.**
 Let $y_t$ be the realized target and $\hat{f}_{1t}$, $\hat{f}_{2t}$ the forecasts from the two models: